MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata/MCDUserDataFeed.md

 Creates and initializes a new instance of this class with a user account, platform instance, and the cross-platform app ID.

 #### Parameters
+* `userAccount`

-* `userAccount` The user accound that this data will be associated with.
+The user accound that this data will be associated with.

+* `platform`

-* `platform` The **MCDPlatform** instance that has been initialized for this app's Connected Devices functionality.
+The **MCDPlatform** instance that has been initialized for this app's Connected Devices functionality.

+* `activitySourceHost`

-* `activitySourceHost` The cross-platform app ID.
+The cross-platform app ID.
 This is retrieved through the Microsoft Developer Dashboard registration (see [Hosting cross-device experiences (iOS)](../../hosting/ios/how-to-guides/hosting-ios.md)).

 #### Returns
-An instance of this class.
+Returns an instance of this class.

 ## Methods